splunk/observability-workshop/docs/rum/RUM-Setup.md

 ## 4. Review the Changes made to enable RUM in the HEAD section of the RUM enabled Online-Boutique

-The changes for RUM are placed in the HEAD section of the hosts Web page, Below is the hosts updated HEAD section with the changes required to enable RUM:
+The changes needed for RUM are placed in the HEAD section of the hosts Web page, Below is the hosts updated HEAD section with the changes required to enable RUM:

 ![Online Boutique](../images/rum/ViewRUM-HEAD-html.png)

-The following two lines have been added to the HEAD section of the host Web page,
+The first three lines  (marked in red) have been added to the HEAD section of the host Web page to enable RUM Tracing, the last three (marked in blue) are optional and used to enable Custom RUM events.

 === "RUM addition to HEAD section"